simplesalt/main-9bc77/content/speaking.md

 ### Podcasts

-[I guest](/speaking-podcasts) on podcasts, speaking about business topics, personal growth, and mental health.
+[I also guest](/speaking_podcasts) on podcasts, speaking about business, personal growth, and mental health.

 ## Ready?